-The World Cup dream begins: This is how the groups for the 2026 World Cup turned out
+The dream of the World Cup begins: Here are the groups for the 2026 World Cup

-The 2026 World Cup will feature 48 teams and a new round of round of 32.
+The 2026 World Cup will feature 48 teams and a new round of 64.
 Mexico and Canada are leading their groups as hosts.
-The tournament will take place in 3 countries, with 6 spots still to be decided.
+The tournament will be held in 3 countries, and there are still 6 spots to be determined.

 Representatives of the host countries of the cupPhoto © X / FIFA